Deep tree-ensembles for multi-output prediction: Results and Discussion

-Moreover, similarly to the multi-target regression experiments, the TE variant struggles to perform competitively, instigating the necessity of incorporating the original features.
+Moreover, the TE variant struggles again to perform competitively against X\_TE, instigating the necessity of incorporating the original features.
 Likewise, the stopping criterion adopted by our method approximates the best possible performance (Appendix Table 4).

-It is also noticeable that the number of layers differs from measure to measure.
-For one error and hamming loss, the optimal averages are roughly 6, whereas label ranking error and the micro measures require 3 and 5, respectively.

 When analyzing the CAL500 dataset, we have noticed that the X\_TE variant is constantly superior than the variants X\_OS and X\_OS\_TE in all evaluation measures.
 We believe that this is related to the number of labels in its label set.
 Since CAL500 has a relatively large label set, its output features are often similar to sparse vectors, meaning that, in this case, they may hinder the models performance.
 This is further exemplified by the performance provided by the baseline (RF + ET) which is always superior to all variants with output features (X\_OS and X\_OS\_TE) in this dataset.
 When compared to each other, X\_TE is superior to RF + ET.
 This motivates the usage of tree-embeddings in other applications with larger label sets.
 Furthermore, at this point, it can be deduced that methods which use directly the output variables to augment the input feature space, such as MLDF, could not be applied to extreme multi-label data.
 They would lead to extremely high dimensional feature sets, dramatically increasing their computational demands.